scVENUS/pyheapdump/README.md

 Changelog
 ---------

-2014-xx-xx Version 0.x:
+2014-07-12 Version 0.2.1:

+ * Work around Python bug http://bugs.python.org/issue21967.
+It used to crash the Python interpreter under certain conditions.

+ * Added examples in the directory examples.

  * Added a lock to prevent simultaneous dumps from multiple threads.
    Function save_dump now returns the file name and the headers.
    If the file name comtains the sub-string '{sequence_number}', it is replaced by the running number of the dump.

  * New function dump_on_unhandled_exceptions.
 It can be used as a function decorator or to setup a sys.execpthook handler.
+The environment variable PYHEAPDUMP_DIR defines the dump directory.

  * Rewrite of the thread/tasklet locking to avoid dead locks.